Cold Sore vs. Pimple: How to Tell the Difference

 Since a cold sore happens from a viral infection and a pimple occurs from bacteria, treatment will focus on fighting each separate pathogen.

-For treating pimples, you can use an over-the-counter cleaning agent, cream, gel, or lotion that contains benzoyl peroxide.
+For treating pimples, you can use an over-the-counter cleaning agent, cream, gel, or lotion that contains clindamycin or benzoyl peroxide.
 This antibacterial substance kills the bacteria, removes dead skin cells, and clears out excess oil.
 Some people will use over-the-counter preparations that include salicylic acid instead.
 This substance helps to open pores, which prevents them from clogging and becoming infected.

 If you have a cold sore, you may have tried mostly ineffective, over-the-counter products in the past.
 Today a much more effective, LED low-intensity laser therapy exists, and the technology behind the Luminance RED device has proven to work in clinical studies.
 These studies have shown a 77% reduction in pain and a 49% faster healing time compared to a placebo or no treatment.

-The FDA approves the Luminance RED as a Class II medical device, and it is manufactured in a facility registered with the FDA.
+The FDA registered the Luminance RED as a Class II medical device, and it is manufactured in a facility registered with the FDA.
 The government oversight of both the device and its production process ensures you receive a tested, proven method for treating your cold sores.